 As the oral examination is the culmination of a graduate student’s study and advances the mission of York University as a whole, the inclusion of these positions as ex-officio members of the thesis and dissertation exam committees recognizes and emphasizes the importance of the oral exam.
 Due to the nature of the workload of the incumbents in these positions, they are not expected to attend every oral exam.
 When they do attend in their capacity as ex-officio members, they are encouraged to be active participants, but they do not vote.

-• At the oral exam, the student may be given the opportunity to present an oral summary of his or her work.
+- At the oral exam, the student may be given the opportunity to present an oral summary of their work.
 If this procedure is followed, the Chair of the exam committee will inform the student and indicate the time available.

-• The written comments of the external examiner will, with his or her permission, be provided to the student and program director.
+- The written comments of the external examiner will, with their permission, be provided to the student and program director.

 Final Submission